Practical Object-Oriented Design in Ruby

 Constructors

-can be more handy than args[:something] || default
+Using fetch(args[:something], default) can be more handy than args[:something] || default because fetch returns default

-only when key wasn’t found. ||
+only when key wasn’t found. || returns default also when args[:something] is nil or false.

 Template Method Pattern